MileHacker Logo

 Safety:

 All areas in Miyazaki City are generally very safe, day and night.
-Standard urban precautions are always wise.
-No specific neighborhoods are unsafe.
+The usual precautions for a city are always wise.
+No particular areas are unsafe.

 Proximity & Ambiance:

 Miyazaki Station Region and Tachibana-dori give direct access to JR rail and bus services, along with a lively atmosphere.
-Coastal areas feature direct access to beaches and nature, with a quieter, serene ambiance.
+Coastal areas have direct access to beaches and nature, with a quieter, serene ambiance.

 Booking Strategies